Hi, I'm Jeff Knutson, Assistant Coach in these parts.

 We had to be on our guard practically every moment of the day.

 Then I discovered to my horror that there were EGGS in our spaghetti!

 ...about what to eat and how to fix it you've come to the right place.
 Sassy and I have been down our own path of discovery, and it is now our mission to help you along yours.

 We have spoken to and worked with hundreds of new Vegans since VeganCoach.com got started back in 2007, and most of us have gone through the same thing: Confusion about what to eat, little (if any) support from family and friends, excitement about starting on a new path but wondering how the heck you're going to pull it all off!

-We'd love to help make your learning curve a little easier with The Path To Whirled Peas, our fun online cooking adventure that teaches you how to be Vegan without recipes.
+We'd love to help make your learning curve a little easier with Recipes Shmecipes, our fun (and FREE) online cooking adventure that teaches you how to be Vegan without recipes.
 For beginners or the well-seasoned!
 You can click the link to get started today.

 Thanks for being here.

 Assistant Coach/Tech Guy

 "Best plant-based resource for everyday living on the Web!"